hpcjmart/WastedDomination/README.md

     + Coverage spans all branches of mathematics.
     + Published jointly with the Malaysian Mathematical Sciences Society and Penerbit Universiti Sains Malaysia.
 - A General Lower Bound for the Domination Number of Cylindrical Graphs.
 José Juan Carreño.
 José Antonio Martínez.
 María Luz Puertas.
 DOI: https://doi.org/10.1007/s40840-019-00765-1

+In this paper, we present a lower bound for the domination number of the Cartesian product of a path and a cycle that is tight if the length of the cycle is a multiple of five.
+This bound improves the natural lower bound obtained by using the domination number of the Cartesian product of two paths that is the best one known so far.

 ## How to compile CorrectWordGenerator